MarginNote 3 just rolled out some interesting updates four days ago. I will also go through the different exporting options you get in the app.

 I don’t use Evernote.
 But the option is available.

 4. Exporting to OmniOutliner

-5. Exporting your flash cards to Anki
+5. Exporting to Anki

 This option is a great one if you use Anki to review your flash cards.
-Anki is free app on PCs (Windows and Mac) but it’s paid for mobile (iOS and Android).
+Anki is a free app on PCs (Windows and Mac) but it’s paid for mobile (iOS and Android).

-6. Exporting a PDF
+6. Exporting PDFs

 This is the best export option for anyone wanting to share their notes out of MarginNote.
 There are several options for exporting your notes.
 You can export to any app.
 Most apps can open PDF documents.
-The different nodes are well organised in their right proportions; making for a more practical document to share with other people or export out of the app.
+The different nodes are well organised in their right proportions, making up for a more practical document to share with other people or export out of the app.
 You can export the mind map (which I don’t recommend) or an outline instead.